desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 Unlike the CDS/CDNSKEY records at the Child's apex, Signaling Records MUST be signed with the corresponding Signaling Zone's key(s).
+Their contents MUST be indentical to the corresponding records published at the Child's apex.

 #### Example

 For the purposes of bootstrapping the Child zone `example.co.uk` with NS records `ns1.example.net` and `ns2.example.net`, the required Signaling Domains are `_boot.ns1.example.net` and `_boot.ns2.example.net`.
-In the zones containing these domains, the Child DNS Operator publishes

-- the Child's CDS/CDNSKEY records

-at the names
+In the zones containing these domains, the Child DNS Operator publishes the Child's CDS/CDNSKEY records at the names
 ```
 example.bge2bvlnqt4ei2oq3v9nr8a0lh9nkf6b4lh6c3j51k5kd67helmg._boot.ns1.example.net
 example.bge2bvlnqt4ei2oq3v9nr8a0lh9nkf6b4lh6c3j51k5kd67helmg._boot.ns2.example.net